isgasho/kita/README.md

 UIKit is a declarative, reactive GUI toolkit for build cross platform apps with web technology with single codebase.
 Inspired by Flutter, React.

+**Note**

+I'm sorry if the project name confused you, it was named for development when i start it years ago when i know nothing about apple dev, and it will have a new name when it get to be open sourced.

 # Status

 The toolkit is almost ready for create apps, but still have many improvements need to be done, such as accessibility